AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Sets.md

 The field's value when resolved will be `[ "Low Resolution", "Gen2" ]`

-#### MeasurementKeys (Coming Soon)
+#### Special Case: Asset measurements (Coming Soon)
 *Note: This section covers features that are not yet generally available.
 If you are interested in trialing these pre-release features, contact your account team for more details.*

-Fields referencing asset measurements must specify an additional piece of data, the measurement name.
-Measurement name is configured within the MeasurementKeys property.
+Asset measurements are a special case because they require two pieces of information: the measurement name and the id of the measurement property being referenced in the data field.
+In order to reference an asset measurement, a field must contain at least one measurement name in the `.MeasurementKeys` collection and at least one property id in the `.Keys` collection.

-MeasurementKeys only applies to the `PropertyId` source.
-Keys must also be included to specify the property id within the measurement that the field will represent.
+`.MeasurementKeys` only applies to fields with source `FieldSource.PropertyId`.
+Similar to `.Keys`, the first measurement key that matches wins.